 But here's the secret to cooking spaghetti squash - you don't have to scrape the seeds first.

 Spaghetti squash is not only easy to cook, it's good for you, too!
 The health benefits of spaghetti squash are many.
-Here's how to cook spaghetti squash in the oven to perfection every time:

 1. Cut the squash in half.